 Spock was meditating, or at least pretending he was.
 The pounding in her mind told her otherwise.

 "Stop it," she said.

 His eyes opened.
 He stared at her as if she were some kind of lower life form.
 "Stop what?"

 "That is hardly my concern."
 His voice was raw as he closed his eyes.
 "You can see yourself out, Christine?"

 Her anger, always so close to the surface these days, erupted but she forced it back down like a volcanic surge of lava she must swallow, the heat and stink nearly choking her as the strong emotions tried to surge back up.
 "I can do more than show myself out.
 I can leave."

 His eyes opened.

-She smiled, knew it was an ugly smile.
+She smiled and knew it was an ugly smile.
 "I'm leaving the ship.
 I'm going to medical school."
-Until that moment, she had not realized she even wanted to do that.
+Until that moment, she hadn't realized she even wanted to do that.
 But it had the ring of truth under all that anger.
 She wanted to move on.
 Not sit stagnating here with her millstone of a non-husband around her neck.

 She turned, smiling.
 She would go to med school.
 To hell with Spock.

 "Her name was Zarabeth, and I loved her."